-How does this translate to hosted versus SaaS healthcare solutions?
-Let’s take a concrete example by considering the master patient index (MPI) space.
+How does this analogy translate to hosted versus SaaS healthcare solutions?
+Let’s take a concrete example by considering the enterprise master patient index (MPI) space.

-Recently, a few MPI vendors have announced “cloud” MPI offerings.
-However, these vendors’ cloud offerings are no different than their old on-premises MPI technologies except that they are hosted in the cloud.
-This means these cloud-based MPIs still have huge upfront costs, take months to implement, require lengthy and expensive algorithm tuning exercises when they’re implemented, require even more tuning exercises with each newly connected data source, need periodic clean-up services to improve their data quality, need database administration efforts, and require enormously expensive software upgrades every few years.
-And even with all that, their patient matching efforts will still need to be augmented by data stewards who will have to manually review thousands or millions of potential matches that the MPI cannot automatically match on its own.
+Recently, a few EMPI vendors have announced “cloud” EMPI offerings.
+However, these vendors’ cloud offerings are no different than their old on-premises EMPI technologies except that they are hosted in the cloud.
+This means these cloud-based EMPIs still have huge upfront costs, take months to implement, require lengthy and expensive algorithm tuning exercises when they’re implemented, require even more tuning exercises with each newly connected data source, need periodic clean-up services to improve their data quality, need database administration efforts, and require enormously expensive software upgrades every few years.
+And even with all that, their patient matching efforts will still need to be augmented by health information management (HIM) staff who will have to manually review and resolve thousands or millions of “potential duplicate records” that the EMPI cannot definitively resolve on its own.

-Contrast that with the Verato Universal™ MPI, a SaaS MPI offering.
-The Verato Universal MPI is a revolutionary master patient index that any organization—from the smallest clinic to the largest HIE—can simply “plug into” to match all of its patient records.
-And because we built it for the cloud as a SaaS solution, it has some innovative and never-before-seen features that would be impossible in hosted or on-premises solutions:
+Contrast that with the Verato Universal™ MPI, a SaaS EMPI offering.
+The Verato Universal MPI is a world-class EMPI solution that represents the next generation of EMPI technologies.
+Because we built it for the cloud as a SaaS solution, it has some innovative and never-before-seen features that would be impossible in hosted or on-premises solutions:

-- It is the first and only MPI to be pre-populated with pre-mastered and continuously-updated demographic data spanning the entire US population.
-This means organizations that use the Verato Universal MPI don’t need to spend money on periodic data clean-up services or on periodic algorithm tuning cycles—which saves organizations time and money.
+- It is the first EMPI to use “Referential Matching” technology, which is a quantum leap more accurate than conventional EMPI patient matching technologies.
+This means organizations that use the Verato Universal MPI don’t need to spend money on periodic EMPI clean-up services or on periodic algorithm tuning cycles—which saves organizations time and money.

-- And it is the first and only master patient index that any organization can simply “plug into” in just a few weeks—which saves organizations time and money.
+- And it is the first and only EMPI that can be deployed in as little as six weeks—which saves organizations time and money.

 Better data.
 Better matching.
 No tuning.
-Less data stewardship.
+Less manual effort to resolve duplicate records.
 No software upgrades.
 No maintenance.
 Fast to deploy.
 Easy to implement.
 Dramatically lower total cost of ownership.

 That’s the power of SaaS.
-And that’s the difference between the Verato Universal MPI and other vendors’ “cloud” MPI solutions.
+And that’s the difference between the Verato Universal MPI and other vendors’ “cloud” EMPI solutions.